odoo/odoo/doc/howtos/web.rst

 in the registry, walks the specified path and displays the widget it finds at the end.

-.. note:: a client action handler can also be a regular function, in whch case
+.. note:: a client action handler can also be a regular function, in which case
           it'll be called and its result (if any) will be interpreted as the next action to execute.